dlencode/forms/README.md

 ## Forms.js
 Created for fast init CTA button and popup form.

-For init form need create new exemplar of Class Form:
+For init form you need to create new exemplar of Class Form:
 ```
 let nameOfForm = new Form(callSelector, formContainer, formClose, durationAnimation);
 ```